darksoul96/wso2is-branding-export-tool/README.md

 ## Phase 3: Import & Promote
 Retrieve the previously created artifacts and use the payload information to import and promote branding options to a higher environment.

+### How to use
+As per the latest version of this script, in order to run and extract the branding information it's necessary to modify the "Configuration" entries at the top of the script.
+Specifically the BASE_URL, AUTH (Basic at the moment), TENANT_IDS and TENANT_NAMES.
+If needed, the export directories can be changed to point somewhere else.